inventory69/voidtales-gallery/README.md

 > **Note:**
 > - The `url` property sets both the canonical site URL and the base URL for Astro and sitemap generation.
-> - You can now configure the site's fonts and font family directly in `siteConfig` using the `fonts` and `fontFamily` properties.
+> - You can configure the site's fonts and font family directly in `siteConfig` using the `fonts` and `fontFamily` properties.

+---

+## 🆕 Recent Improvements

+- **Refresh Button:** Instantly reloads all thumbnails and resources without cache.
+- **Unique IDs for Images:** Each image uses a unique ID for reliable sharing in GLightbox.
+- **GLightbox Share & View Original Buttons:** The lightbox now includes a share button and a "view original" button.
+- **Removed Fancybox:** All lightbox functionality is now handled by GLightbox.
+- **Header Buttons:** Improved styling and consistency for header action buttons.

 ---